vanhungtran/atcddd/LOGO_README.md

 # Logo Creation Guide for atcddd Package

-This script generates 5 different professional logo options for the `atcddd` R package.
+This script generates 5 different professional logo options for the `atcddd` R package, all with **transparent backgrounds**.

 ## Quick Start